EmilieAndreasen/cds-vis-assignments/Assignment_3/README.md

 ```

 ## Data Source
-The dataset used for this assignment is the Tobacco3482 dataset, a collection of over 3000 document images across 10 different classes.
+The dataset used for this assignment is the Tobacco3482 dataset, a collection of over 3000 document images contained across 10 different classes.
 Specifically, the 10 classes in the dataset are:
 - ADVE
 - Email
 - Form